 Any listing of properties for the Tax Sale is subject to change up until the time of sale.
 Please check The Roanoke Times for advertisements.
 Judicial Tax sales are advertised in the Virginia section of The Roanoke Times generally 2 to 3 weeks prior to the auction.
 Nonjudicial sales will be advertised on this website in accordance with the provisions of Section 58.1-3975 Code of Virginia (1950) as amended.
-The next Tax sale will be held in Fitzpatrick Hall at the Jefferson Center, 541 Luck Avenue, S.W., Roanoke, Virginia 24016, on Wednesday, September 12, 2018.
-Doors open at 10:00 a.m., and bidding begins at 12:00 noon.
+The next judicial tax sale is scheduled for Tuesday, January 15, 2019, to be held in the EOC Conference Room, First Floor, Room 159, Noel C. Taylor Municipal Building, 215 Church Avenue, S.W., Roanoke, Virginia 24011.
+Registration begins at 11:00 a.m. and the sale starts at 12:00 noon.

 Please read the Terms of Sale carefully prior to attending tax sales.

 For all other questions, contact City Treasurer at 540-853-2561 or via email.

 |635 Harrison Avenue NW, Roanoke, VA 24016||2121750||$24,000.00|

 |Property Address||Tax Map Number||Square Footage||Assessed Value|